Riding the Wave of the Few – Mid Year 2024 Review

 I think one of the other problems, frankly, is the lack of R&D productivity by big pharma companies.
 You’re seeing pharma companies of all sizes engage in M&A to buy pipeline assets, and in some cases at pretty exorbitant prices where it’s hard to see the return on investment ever being anything better than mediocre, on numbers as big as these companies are spending.
 I think that’s soured a lot of investors to the space.

 There’s a flip side to this.
-Let’s say A.I. is a really big deal and it does a better job of evaluating certain pharmaceutical paths, certain molecular mechanisms of action.
+Let’s say AI is a really big deal and it does a better job of evaluating certain pharmaceutical paths, certain molecular mechanisms of action.
 Maybe drug discovery will get better, and people shouldn’t be so negative here, but that’s a very speculative thought in and of itself.

 Are there any stocks you want to highlight?
 How has portfolio activity been in the first half of the year?

 We’ve been quiet in the second quarter.
 We bought Delta Airlines in the first quarter.
 It is an example of the world perhaps changing a bit.
 In the past, legacy carriers were terrible investments for a long time.
-As an investor, you wanted to own low-cost carriers like Southwest and Europe, you have Ryanair.
+As an investor, you wanted to own low-cost carriers like Southwest, and in Europe, you have Ryanair.

 What we’ve seen post-COVID is that the low-cost carriers are having a hard time.
 Essentially, costs are going up faster than they can be priced.